Volkswagen Arteon variants

 6000 miles

-SE opens the range, with LED headlights, three-zone climate control and an eight-inch touchscreen with Apple CarPlay and Android Auto.
+SE opens the range, with LED headlights, three-zone climate control and an eight-inch infotainment system with Apple CarPlay and Android Auto.
 The more popular Elegance trim is next, with heated front seats, keyless entry, a powered tailgate and VW’s Travel Assist driver aid that takes the strain out of long journeys.

 Your Volkswagen Arteon questions answered